Who is Mathew Bowyer, an Orange County bookie linked to Ohtani’s interpreter

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-Bass said she became representing Bowyer after the federal raid in October.
+Bass said she started representing Bowyer after the federal raid in October.

 The former interpreter for Ohtani and other professional athletes met Bowyer through a mutual friend in San Diego in 2022, according to the attorney.